Bipartite Fluctuations and Charge Fractionalization in Quantum Wires: Localization effect from the interface and Jackiw-Rebbi topological model

-\emph{{ Localization effect from the interface and Jackiw-Rebbi topological model.---}} The Jackiw-Rebbi model \cite{JackiwRebbi} is a general model of interfaces with two media showing a potential difference such that it admits a zero-energy bound state in the solution of the quantum field theory \cite{Shenbook}.
+The Jackiw-Rebbi model \cite{JackiwRebbi} is a general model of interfaces with two media showing a potential difference such that it admits a zero-energy bound state in the solution of the quantum field theory \cite{Shenbook}.
 The zero-energy bound state occurs even if the potential is smoothly varying around the interface located at $x=\frac{L}{2}$ i.e. with a potential of the form $\sim \Delta\tanh\left(\frac{x-\frac{L}{2}}{\alpha}\right)$ \cite{JackiwRebbi,Angelakis}.
 Here, we ask two questions: can such a bound state be observable with our tool e.g. bipartite current fluctuations?
 Can the zero-energy solution coexist with the fractional charges of the Luttinger liquid?
 We show below that our analysis can lead to positive answers.
 Our tool can then be useful to locate interfaces as well.

 We introduce the variable $y=x-\frac{L}{2}$ such that the bound state will be localized around $y=0$.
 Looking for eigenstates resolved in energy $\epsilon$, it is useful to introduce